-Academic Gap Year Abroad in California
+Academic Gap Year Abroad in San Diego, California

 Achieve a high level of English, interact with international and American students, and experience life as an American college student!
 With CISL’s Pre-University Academic Year, students first enroll in CISL English courses and interact with our diverse student population.
 Students also attend CISL’s TOEFL preparation classes and gain the English skills necessary to succeed in the rigorous academic environment of an American college.
-After successful completion of CISL classes, students transfer to a San Diego or San Francisco community college and attend courses with American students for one semester.
+After successful completion of CISL classes, students transfer to a San Diego community college and attend courses with American students for one semester.

 The Academic Year Program (AYP) gives students the opportunity to improve their general and academic English skills at CISL and then attend a semester at a college in California.
 It is popular with recent high school graduates taking a gap year and students who want to attend an American university.